Skip to Content

 Instructions

-• Heat 2 tablespoons of oil in a medium pan over medium heat, and add the chicken.
-Season with paprika, curry powder, salt, and black pepper, and cook till done—about 7 minutes.
+• Heat 2 tablespoons of oil in a medium pan over medium heat.
+Add the chicken and season with paprika, curry powder, salt, and black pepper.
+Cook for about 7 minutes, or until fully cooked.
 Remove from heat and set aside.

-• Add the remaining 2 tablespoons of oil into the same pan, and add the onions, scotch bonnet, garlic, and bell peppers.
-Stir-fry for about 3 to 5 minutes.
+• Add the remaining 2 tablespoons of oil to the same pan.
+Add the onions, scotch bonnet, garlic, and bell peppers.
+Stir-fry for 3 to 5 minutes, until fragrant.

-• Stir in half of the green onions, add the stock and leave to come to a rolling boil.
+• Stir in half of the green onions, then add the chicken stock and bring to a rolling boil.

-• Stir in the chicken, green onion, and parsley.
+• Fluff with a fork, then stir in the cooked chicken, remaining green onions, and parsley.

 Notes

-1. Use half of the habanero or skip it entirely if you don’t like heat.
+* Use half of the scotch bonnet or skip it entirely if you prefer less heat.

-2. Make sure the liquid comes to a rolling boil before adding the couscous.
+* Make sure the liquid reaches a rolling boil before adding the couscous.

 Nutrition